r0tifer/CredentialExposure/README.md

 ## Configure the module

-1. Update the default configuration file created at `C:\PwndPassCheck\PwnedPassCheckSettings.psd1` (the module generates it the first time you run a command) or copy the template from the repository root and adjust the values:
+1. Update the default configuration file created at `C:\PwndPassCheck\PwnedPassCheckSettings.psd1` (the module generates on first run):
    * `DomainName`, `DomainControllers`, and `BaseDN` for your Active Directory environment.
    * `HIBPApiKey` and `HIBPUserAgent` with the credentials issued to your organisation.
    * `NotifyUser` / `NotifyManager` toggles plus SMTP settings when you want email alerts.